 - Start a spreadsheet schedule and organize it in 15-minute blocks.

 - Talk to other folks who have attended the event previously.
 What advice do they have?

 - Start contacting people on your wish list well in advance of the event to set up a meeting.
 If they’re too busy to commit to a meeting (and industry professionals are crazy busy at these things!), just casually mention that you’ll try to swing by their booth at some point.
 That way if you do get lucky and run into them during a free moment you’ll already have the virtual handshake out of the way.

 If they agree to a meeting, be absolutely clear about what time, what day, and what location or booth.
 Try to get a cell phone number too, in case either of you are running late.

-12. Bring your computer, cell phone, notepad, and anything else you need to be prepared for note-taking, presentations, or pitches.
+- Bring your computer, cell phone, cell phone charger/battery pack, notepad, pens (bring a few!), and anything else you need to be prepared for note-taking, presentations, or pitches.

-13. Get there at opening and stay until close.
+- Get there at opening and stay until closing.
 Make the most of your day.
 And if you make friends, ask them where the cool industry after-parties are!

-14. Rest for a week.
+- Rest for a week.
 Then take all those business cards you’ve collected, notes you’ve taken, memories and recollections, and follow up with all your contacts.
 Thank them for the chance to meet, and hopefully – further explore the kinds of opportunities you hoped would come your way when you first decided to attend.

 How do you prepare for industry events?
 Let us know in the comments section below.